stargazer/django-icetea/README.md

         "index": 0,
         "errors": {
             "gender": [
-                "Value u'b' is not a valid choice."
+                "Value u'bi' is not a valid choice."
             ],
             "email": [
                 "Invalid Email"